Dakkers/textabus/README.md

 - update button sizes. they're a bit too small, it seems.
 - Pebble integration (that was actually the purpose in the beginning)
 - add importing and exporting feature in settings
+- change from using SharedPreferences to SQLite

 ## Acknowledgements
 Thanks to:
-- [Pieter Stam](https://github.com/stampieter) for being on my ass about finishing this, being a Beta tester and suggesting the idea of adding a Toast when a text is sent
+- [Pieter Stam](https://github.com/stampieter) for being on my ass about finishing this, suggesting the idea of adding a Toast when a text is sent, and for being a Beta tester
-- [Imtiaz Hussain](https://github.com/imtizzle) for telling me that a stop number of only whitespace will cause a crash upon texting
+- [Imtiaz Hussain](https://github.com/imtizzle) for telling me that a stop number of only whitespace will cause a crash upon texting, and for being a Beta tester
 - Duncan Forster for being a Beta tester
 - [Christian de Angelis](https://github.com/cdeange) and [Shane Creighton-Young](https://github.com/srcreigh) for helping me out with Android/Java stuff